Lance Armstrong Usada report set to be released in October

 The 41-year-old has always denied the allegations of doping.

-The American said he had decided not to contest the charges because he refused "to participate in a process that is so one-sided and unfair" .
+The American said he had decided not to contest the charges because .

 Usada's Annie Skinner said her organisation was "in the process of finalising the written reasoned decision in its US Postal Services pro cycling doping case".

 She added: "We will provide the reasoned decision addressing the lifetime bans and disqualifications imposed to the UCI and World Anti-Doping Agency as provided for under the world rules.
 We expect it to be sent no later than 15 October."

 Cycling's governing body, the International Cycling Union, is awaiting the report before deciding whether or not to confirm Armstrong's ban.